 Barbershop is a "family affair" with his wife Diane singing with the Capital Chordettes and sons Michael and Chris into chord ringing as well.
 Chris sang with Toronto Northern Lights in 2013 when they won gold - he was a potato!
 Chris directs Chapman Mills Chorus.
 Two of Diane's sisters also sing barbershop, one in Canadian Showtime Chorus and one in Chapman Mills so the family have hands in all of the area choruses.

-Karen has been a Thousand Islander for over 25 years.
+Karen has been a Thousand Islander for over 30 years.
 Having started as a youngster with piano lessons and being in church and community choirs most of her life, she felt barbershop singing would give her the challenge that she needed to develop her vocal talents.
-As a tenor in the Chorus and in the FourTune Seekers quartet, Karen recently remarked to an inquirer, "Once I started, I was hooked on the harmony and the friendships that I have made in this wonderful hobby."
+As a Tenor then as Lead Section leader, Karen says "Once I started, I was hooked on the harmony and the friendships that I have made in this wonderful hobby."
 Karen also shares the musical skills she has learned in barbershop with her church choir.